NikolayP12/concepthierarchy/README.md

 ## Purpose

 The purpose of this plugin is to create a new field for the database module that acts as a parent concept in a hierarchical manner.
-This new field is of the text type, differing from a "short text" field in that it automatically links to a defined "short text" field labeled as "Concept" or "Concepto" to facilitate the linking of Database entries.
+This new field is of the text type, differing from a "short text" field is that it automatically links to a defined "short text" field labeled as "Concept" or "Concepto" to facilitate the linking of Database entries.

 This will ease navigation among different Database entries, allowing users to see the parent concept of any given entry, thereby creating an internal hierarchical tree of concepts.